-ICON students with ICON research assistantships (ICON RAs) will work with the ICON Graduate Coordinator, Program Coordinator, and CICR Director on projects and activities to fulfill their funding arrangements.
+ICON students with ICON research assistantships (ICON RAs) who are based on campus will work with the ICON Director of Graduate Studies, Program Coordinator, and CICR Director on projects and activities to fulfill their funding arrangements.
 Projects are determined at the beginning of each semester or academic year.
 The ICON RA is responsible for communicating with his/her advisor about the responsibilities he/she assumes.
-ICON RAs are expected to participate in monthly meetings and provide regular updates on their assigned projects.
-In the event an ICON RA is not adequately fulfilling his/her responsibilities, a meeting will be arranged between the ICON Graduate Coordinator, the student, and his/her advisor to discuss the situation and identify solutions.
+ICON RAs are expected to participate in regular meetings and provide updates on their assigned projects.
+In the event an ICON RA is not adequately fulfilling his/her responsibilities, a meeting will be arranged between the ICON Director of Graduate Studies, the student, and the student's advisor to discuss the situation and identify solutions.
 (See Appendix D: ICON RA Policy for more details.)

-ICON students with departmental teaching assistantships (TAs) will work directly with the faculty member teaching the course to which they are assigned to determine duties.
+ICON students with departmental teaching or research assistantships will work directly with the faculty to which they are assigned to determine duties.
 Both TAs and RAs are expected to perform duties promptly and to a high standard.
 Students on non-ICON funding are responsible to the entity providing funding.

 Please note - for students on assistantship - during fall and spring semesters, student fees can be automatically deducted from paychecks.
 Payroll deduction is not available for the summer semester, so students must pay their fees directly.
-For more information please visit https://osfa.uga.edu/costs/.
+For more information, please visit https://osfa.uga.edu/costs/.

-Yearly assessment
+Annual assessment

-Each spring semester students will be required to fill out an online form to facilitate their assessment by the ICON Graduate Coordinator.
-The Graduate Coordinator will also seek out the advice of the student's advisor, and the annual report will include an assessment of duties performed as an ICON RA, when applicable.
-In addition, ICON students are asked to email the Graduate Coordinator (iconphd@uga.edu) when milestones are reached (i.e. dissertation committee finalized, program of study approved, internship proposal developed, oral and written comps scheduled, and prospectus completed).
+Each spring semester, students will be required to fill out an online form to facilitate their assessment by the ICON Director of Graduate Studies The Director of Graduate Studies will also seek out the advice of the student's advisor, and the annual report will include an assessment of duties performed as an ICON RA, when applicable.
+In addition, ICON students are asked to email the Director of Graduate Studies (iconphd@uga.edu) when milestones are reached (i.e., dissertation committee finalized, program of study approved, internship proposal developed, oral and written comps scheduled, and prospectus completed).